JimenezDiana/first_game/README.md

-# Welcome to the RPG project
+# Welcome to the RPG project developed by: Diana, Pol and Yehosua

 This game consist in a simulation of a battle bewteen two teams, during five rounds.
 The user can create teams between this ways: